National War Memorial, Pune – A Tour

 by Sharukh Bamboat

-National War Memorial Southern Command
+Information on National War Memorial Pune

-National War Memorial History:
+History of National War Memorial Southern Command

 Before we take you on the tour of this place you must know a little bit about this place.

-The National War Memorial is dedicated to soldiers, sailors and airmen who laid down their lives since Independence defending the country.
-It is the ONLY war memorial in South Asia erected by citizen’s contribution.
+It is the only war memorial in South Asia erected by citizen’s contribution.

-The memorial was conceived as a joint military – civilian effort in the year 1996.
 A year later on December 23, 1997, General V.P.
 Malik, PVSM, AVSM, ADC Chief of the Army Staff laid the foundation stone.
-On August 15, 1998, His Excellency the Governor of Maharashtra Dr. P.C.
-Alexander dedicated the memorial to the nation.

 However, this war memorial mainly represented the army.
-A decade later in 2008, the National War Memorial undergo major renovation.
+A decade later in 2008, the National War Memorial underwent major renovation.
 It was then, that the Navy and Air Force symbols were introduced making it a ‘tri-services’ memorial.

-National War Memorial Timings:
+National War Memorial Southern Command Timings

 The war memorial and the Southern Command Museum timings are: